 “Lady with an Ermine”

-This fantastic oil on wood panel piece titled “Lady with an Ermine”, was painted in 1489-1490 by the Italian Renaissance master, Leonardo da Vinci.
+“Lady with an Ermine” is a fantastic oil on panel painting by the Italian Renaissance master, Leonardo da Vinci, from 1489-1490.
 It is one of only four portraits of women that Leonardo painted during his lifetime.
 Along with the Mona Lisa, it is in good company.

 The woman holding the ermine, or weasel, has been identified as Cecilia Gallerani, the mistress of the Duke of Milan, Ludovico Sforza, who Leonardo was working for at the time.
 She was just 16 years old at the time it was painted and was one of Leonardo’s closest women friends.

 Different parts of this painting have been retouched over the years.
 The background has been darkened, which obscured a door that was originally present.
 Cecilia’s hair has been lengthened.
-The shadows between her fingers on her hand have been darkened.
-Her dress has been darkened as well.
-It would be interesting to see what Leonardo’s original vision had looked like.
+The shadows between her fingers on her hand have been darkened and her dress has been darkened as well.

 “Lady with an Ermine” is currently on display at the Muzeum Narodowe w Krakowie in Kraków, Poland.